Mahogany (film): Soundtrack

 Mahogany was the second original motion picture soundtrack by Diana Ross, following her 1972 release Lady Sings the Blues.
 The soundtrack included the single "Theme from Mahogany (Do You Know Where You're Going To)", which peaked at number-one on the Billboard Hot 100 chart in January 1976.
-The single's B-side, "No One's Gonna Be a Fool Forever", was taken from Diana's "Last Time I Saw Him" album of 1973.
-The soundtrack reached #19 in the USA and sold over 275,000 copies.
+The single's B-side, "No One's Gonna Be a Fool Forever", was taken from Ross's Last Time I Saw Him album of 1973.
+The soundtrack reached #19 in the US and sold over a million copies worldwide.